Outcasts (DC Comics): Plot

 Boss Angel learns the identity of B.D.
 Rickenbacker during one of their raids and hires the psychotic mutants The Satan Brothers to find him.
 They start at B.D.'s last known address and torture his father for information, ultimately killing him.

 The Outcasts watch the news and it is reported that they have been killing off all of Big City's corrupt City Council Officials one by one.
-It is reported that at each murder scene, the killer writes the word "OUTCASTS" in its victim's blood.
+It is reported that at each murder scene, the killer writes the word "OUTCASTS" using the victim's blood.
 The actual Outcasts have not taken part in any of these murders and wonder who could have done it in their name.
 During the same broadcast, B.D. learns about his father's death and abandons the team abruptly to investigate, followed by Yancy and Shock.

 Kaine decides to storm the popular weekly live television broadcast "Fozzy's Fabulous Freakshow" and reveal the truth to the world on live TV.
 She does this alone, since the rest of the team left after B.D.

-B.D., Yancy and Shock battle the Satan Brothers and defeat them, although Shock is critically injured.
+B.D., Yancy, and Shock battle the Satan Brothers and defeat them, although Shock is critically injured.
 They take him back to Outcast Headquarters and Joseph tells them that Kaine left for the TV station.

-Racing to aide Kaine, they learn that she has been gunned down on the air and is barely alive.
+Racing to aide Kaine, they learn that she has been gunned down in the air and is barely alive.
 They hijack the ambulance containing Kaine and Yancy, angry that she won't be able to finally end his life of immortality by aging him to death, grabs her bare skin as he yells at her to get up.
-Touching her allows her body to inadvertently absorb his lifeforce and brings her back to life while Yancy ages, withers and collapses to the floor in a heap of skin and bones.
+Touching her allows her body to inadvertently absorb his life force and brings her back to life while Yancy ages, withers, and collapses to the floor in a heap of skin and bones.

-B.D. gets them back to Outcast headquarters, makes sure that Kaine is treated for her wounds and realizes that Yancy is not dead.
+B.D. gets them back to Outcast headquarters, makes sure that Kaine is treated for her wounds, and realizes that Yancy is not dead.
 Yancy's eyes open and B.D. can communicate with him via Yancy's blinking eyes (one blink for yes, two blinks for no).
 B.D. grabs a red bucket and puts Yancy's bones and head in it and carries it with him, talking to his old pal as if nothing happened to him.